USB has gotten needlessly complicated over the past few years, and we can all probably agree on that.

 In order to identify which iteration of USB a USB-C-equipped device supports, it’s best to simply check its specification sheet, as it will hold the relevant information.

-So, as you can tell from the table above, Thunderbolt 3 is significantly faster than the fastest version of USB 3.2, although USB4 has caught up in that respect.
+So, as you can tell from the table above, Thunderbolt 3 is significantly faster than the fastest version of USB 3.2, although USB4 has caught up in that respect, given that it was actually based on Thunderbolt 3.